-At Bomberg Chiropractic in New Hope, Minnesota, we specialize in several treatment techniques in addition to chiropractic adjustments.
+At Bomberg Chiropractic in Plymouth, Minnesota, we specialize in several treatment techniques in addition to chiropractic adjustments.
 In this blog, we’re walking you through a few of those techniques and how they work to help minimize discomfort and help your body thrive.

 1. Manual Manipulation of the Spine and Extremities

 If you’re not familiar with manual chiropractic adjustments, one of the first things you should know is that this treatment technique can be applied to areas outside of the spine.

 Your chiropractor will undoubtedly focus on improving the alignment of your spinal vertebrae to maximize physical functioning, especially if you suffer from any degree of back or neck pain.
 But vertebrae aren’t the only joints that can move out of their normal alignment.

 Depending on the results of your initial evaluation and your ongoing physical condition, other joints that your chiropractor may also manipulate include:

 By aligning the joints in your extremities, your chiropractor helps reduce stress on your spinal vertebrae and surrounding tissues.
 Ultimately, both manual extremity manipulation and spinal manipulation promote greater mobility, improved nerve functionality, and a healthier, more efficient internal system overall.

 Aside from manual chiropractic adjustments, activator technique is one of the most common therapeutic tools that chiropractors employ.
 This technique involves a small, handheld instrument called an activator.
 The activator delivers a highly controlled, low-force yet high-speed impact at specific treatment points.